-- Review this packet and course descriptions on the Syracuse Abroad website. - Select courses and plan your desired schedule, consulting the Time Schedule of Classes. - → You need special permission from Syracuse Abroad to take any course not found on the Time Schedule. - Follow the online instructions to complete the Student Advising Form (SAF): - → Log into your OrangeAbroad application.
-Go to Learning Content:
+- Review this packet and course descriptions on the Syracuse Abroad website. - Consult the Time Schedule of Classes to select courses and plan your desired schedule. - → You need special permission from Syracuse Abroad to take any course not found on the Time Schedule. - Follow the online instructions to complete the Student Advising Form (SAF): - → Log into your OrangeAbroad application.
+Go to Learning Content: Academic Packet. - Submit your SAF by October 19. - → Be sure to hit 'Submit' (don't simply print SAF). - → Do NOT submit more than one questionnaire.